icarito/physics-with-xo/09_precision_accuracy_ADC.md

 ### Accuracy

-Although in this case there isn't data dispersion in the order of a hundredth of a Volt, the values measured by the XO and the reference instruments independently or simultaneously usually don't coincide, therefore we must determine the accuracy of the obtained results, by calculating the calibration level of the XO1.5 as voltmeter; this can be done by analyzing the graph **Vref=f(Vxo1.5)**.
-The reference voltage **Vref** in this case was measured with the FLUKE 87 tester.
-The value name Vxo1.5 is the voltage measured by the XO on the left channel:
+Although in this case there isn't data dispersion in the order of a hundredth of a Volt, the values measured by the XO and the reference instruments independently or simultaneously usually don't coincide, therefore we must determine the accuracy of the obtained results, by calculating the calibration level of the XO1.5 as voltmeter; this can be done by analyzing the graph $$V _ \text{ref} = f ( V _ \text{xo1.5} )$$.
+The reference voltage $$ V _ \text{ref} $$ in this case was measured with the FLUKE 87 tester.
+The value name $$ V _ \text{xo1.5} $$ is the voltage measured by the XO on the left channel:

 ![Vref=f(Vxo1)](images/9_2_graph_1.png)

-Having plotted the values, two adjustments are included to the data set: for one part the linear adjustment **(y=mx+b)** and for the other the proportional **(y=ax)**; the first of them shows a **correlation coefficient ("Correlation")=1**, this implies that the data adjusts itself to the linear function optimally.
+Having plotted the values, two adjustments are included to the data set: for one part the linear adjustment $$(y=mx+b)$$ and for the other the proportional $$(y=ax)$$; the first of them shows a **correlation coefficient ("Correlation")=1**, this implies that the data adjusts itself to the linear function optimally.
 In favor of simplicity, and observing an ordinal at the origin of relatively negligible value, we prefer to apply the proportional adjustment (instead of the referred linear) to link the volt measurements to one another.

-While linear adjustment is satisfactory and practically coincident with proportional adjustment (y=Ax), the proportionality coefficient **A** is not one, therefore measurements are not accurate.
-To recover accuracy we need to use this factor that we may call (in this case) *accuracy coefficient in voltage measurements*, and that we may abbreviate as **Cv**.
+While linear adjustment is satisfactory and practically coincident with proportional adjustment $$(y=Ax)$$, the proportionality coefficient $$A$$ is not one, therefore measurements are not accurate.
+To recover accuracy we need to use this factor that we may call (in this case) *accuracy coefficient in voltage measurements*, and that we may abbreviate as $$C _ v$$.
 Therefore, every volt measurement must be corrected with the following expression:

-**Vcorrected = Cv * Voltage**
+$$
+V _ \text{corrected} = C _ v \cdot \text{Voltage}
+$$

-In our case, since **A = 0.999**, it's not justified to perform any correction.
+In our case, since $$A = 0.999$$, it's not justified to perform any correction.

 #### Relative accuracy: Volt measurements with double channel